lordslair/gobland-bot/README.md

 #### Disclaimer/Reminder

->The project is not mono-container, it requires at least 5 (perl/php/nginx/mariadb/python) + four volumes.
+>The project is not mono-container, it requires at least 5 (perl/php/nginx/mariadb/python) + two volumes.
 >Each GL Clan has to be provisionned in its own DB for privacy reasons.
 >Meaning that on a long term it could have to deal with great numbers of DB, inside the same MariaDB container.
 >Only nginx/php needs to be scaled up to handle the load (and maybe MariaDB clusterized at some point).